singhsunnyqc/GenAI-AI-Agents-For-Text-to-SQL-Insight-Generation/README.md

 https://github.com/user-attachments/assets/af488f75-cc59-4cde-baa7-642248937770

-# Deploy Streamlit App on ECS
+## CICD - Deploy on ECS

-## Description
+### Description

-This project is dedicated to providing an all-encompassing solution for hosting Streamlit applications on AWS by leveraging AWS CloudFormation and a robust Continuous Integration/Continuous Deployment (CI/CD) pipeline.
+Deployed on AWS by leveraging AWS CloudFormation and a robust Continuous Integration/Continuous Deployment (CI/CD) pipeline.
 By combining the power of infrastructure as code and automated deployment workflows, developers can effortlessly host and update their Streamlit apps, ensuring a seamless and efficient user experience.

-This repository provides base code for Streamlit application's and is not production ready.
-It is your responsibility as a developer to test and vet the application according to your security guidlines.

-## Prerequisite
+### Prerequisite

 An AWS Account, to deploy the infrastructure.
 You can find more instructions to create your account [here](https://aws.amazon.com/free).

-## Table of contents
+### Table of contents

 You can choose to deploy your Streamlit web application using two different deployment options.
 The first option provides a CI/CD (Continuous Integration/Continuous Deployment) pipeline, which is great for development and production environments.
 The second option provides a quick setup for Proof of Concept (PoC) purposes.